ToshioCP/Gtk4-tutorial/src/sec15.src.md

 CSS is an abbreviation of Cascading Style Sheet.
 It is originally used with HTML to describe the presentation semantics of a document.
-You might have found that the widgets in Gtk is similar to a window in a browser.
+You might have found that widgets in Gtk is similar to elements in HTML.
-It implies that CSS can also be applied to Gtk windowing system.
+It tells that CSS can be applied to Gtk windowing system, too.

 ### CSS nodes, selectors